Giana Sisters: Twisted Dreams: Release

 Giana Sisters: Twisted Dreams was released in digital form on October 23, 2012 on Steam.
 DLC content, "Giana Sisters: Twisted Dreams – Rise of the Owlverlord", was released on September 26, 2013 for Windows.
 Those who backed the original Kickstarter campaign were able to download the content for free.
 Rise of the Owlverlord could also be purchased by itself, as a stand-alone game.
 Giana Sisters: Twisted Dreams was released for WiiU on September 5 the same year.
+Mac and Linux support were promised after the release of Humble Indie Bundle 11 in February 2014, but have yet to be released.

 A physical "Director's Cut" was released for PlayStation 4 and Xbox One on December 12, 2014.
 It included the game along with "Giana Sisters: Twisted Dreams – Rise of the Owlverlord".
 It also came out physically on Wii U on September 8, 2015 in North America only.

 Giana Sisters: Twisted Dreams - Owltimate Edition was released for Nintendo Switch on September 25, 2018.
 It contained the content of the Director's Cut Version and introduced 5 more levels and cutscenes for all levels.